seung-lab/datajoint_seung/README.md

 ```
 {
     "database.host": "seungdj01.princeton.edu",
-    "database.password": "your_netid_password", # Need to edit
+    "database.password": "your_netid_password", # THIS IS OPTIONAL.
+If you don't specify it here, it will ask for it when you connect to the database (dj.conn())
-    "database.user": "your_netid", # Need to edit
+    "database.user": "your_netid", # THIS IS OPTIONAL. # THIS IS OPTIONAL.
+If you don't specify it here, it will ask for it when you connect to the database (dj.conn())
     "database.port": 3306,
     "database.reconnect": true,
     "connection.init_function": null,